ezEngine/docs-src/pages/docs/graphics/lighting/directional-light-component.md

 * `LightColor, Intensity`: The color and brightness of the light.

 * `SourceAngle`: The angular diameter of the light emitter disc (the "sun disc") as seen from the ground, in degrees.
 Clamped to 0–10°.
-A non-zero value produces softer specular highlights via area-light shading.
+A non-zero value produces softer specular highlights via [area-light shading](point-light-component.md#area-lights), at a higher shader cost than a zero angle.
 Has no effect on attenuation since directional lights are treated as infinitely far away.
 For reference, the real sun subtends approximately 0.53°.
 Values above a few degrees are physically implausible but may be used for stylised looks.

 * `ScreenSpaceShadows`: When enabled, the directional light will additionally use [screen space shadows](dynamic-shadows.md#screen-space-shadows) to produce contact shadows and improve self-shadowing on small objects.
 Requires the `ScreenSpaceShadowPass` to be present in the [render pipeline](../render-pipeline/render-pipeline-passes.md#screen-space-shadow-pass).